 Since retiring from the Fine Arts Society he has written a number of books, including for ACC Art Book’s design series, in conjunction with Brian Webb – Edward Bawden; Eric Ravilious; Paul & John Nash; John Piper; McKnight Kauffer; Claude Lovat Fraser; Harold Curwen & Oliver Simon -The Heyday of the Curwen Press; Peter Blake and David Gentleman.
 He and Webb have also co-produced Edward Bawden’s London and Edward Bawden’s Kew Gardens (both published by the Victoria & Albert Museum) and Edward Bawden’s Scrapbooks (Lund Humphries).
 They are currently working on the scrapbooks of Eric Ravilious.
 And most recently for the Court Barn Museum in Chipping Campden, they wrote and produced A is for Ashbee: An Arts and Crafts Alphabet.

 He has lectured widely in Britain, Australia, and the U.S.A; in 2006 he was co-recipient of the Iris Award (New York) for his contribution to the knowledge of the decorative arts and in 2016 curated an exhibition of twentieth century British painting at the Santa Barbara Museum of Art.
-He is a Fellow of the Society of Antiquaries (London), a Past Master of the Art Workers’ Guild and current President of the Double Crown Club.
-His twenty years of correspondence with the renowned British artist Edward Bawden (1903-1989) will be published later this month at the end of 2017.
+He is a Fellow of the Society of Antiquaries (London), a Past Master of the Art Workers’ Guild and past President of the Double Crown Club.
+His twenty years of correspondence with the renowned British artist Edward Bawden (1903-1989) was published at the end of 2017.